magentabusiness/magentabusiness.github.io/docs/paas/devices-library/cat1-solar-bluetooth-gateway.md

 ---
 layout: devices-library-article
-title: How to connect Cat-1 Solar Bluetooth Gateway to ThingsBoard?
+title: How to connect Cat-1 Solar Bluetooth Gateway to IoT Hub?
 category: Other devices
 connectivity: LTE
 vendor: Lansitec